About SERV

 Swiss Export Risk Insurance SERV helps to preserve and create jobs in Switzerland.
 It promotes Switzerland as a business location by making it easier for Swiss exporters to compete internationally.

 SERV is an institution under the public law of the Swiss Confederation and is independent in its management.
-The organisation chart can be found here.
-SERV employs around 90 members of staff.
 The organisation is subject to the supervision of the Federal Council, which appoints the Board of Directors and defines the strategic objectives for four years at a time.
+Swiss Export Risk Insurance SERV supports Swiss companies with their export transactions and makes it easier for them to access foreign markets.

 Legal basis for SERV’s activities